Skip to content

 • WAGO tool

-Connect the power cables of all 8 motors to the PDP.
+Connect the power cables from all eight motors to the PDP.
 See video (4x/16x speed):

 Note